Tessa’s Recipe Rundown

 How to Store German Chocolate Cookies

-Store German Chocolate Cookies in an airtight container at room temperature for up to 2 days.
-Store cookies with a tortilla, apple wedge, or piece of bread to keep them soft a little longer.
+These German Chocolate Cookies taste best the day they’re made, but they can be stored inside an airtight container in the fridge for up to 2 days.
+Avoid stacking to maintain the prettiest appearance.
+Store cookies with a tortilla to keep them soft a little longer.

 Recommended Products: